truenas/middleware/docs/userguide/index.rst

    time.

 Once your configuration is complete, you need to create a tarball of the entire operating system that you wish to use as a template.
-This tarball needs to be compressed with **gzip** and end in a
+This tarball needs to be compressed with :command:`gzip` and end in a *.tgz* extension.
-*.tgz* extension.
 Be careful when creating the tarball as you don't want to end up in a recursive loop.
 In other words, the resulting tarball needs to be saved outside of the operating system being tarballed, such as to an external USB drive or network share.
-Alternately, you can create a temporary directory within the operating system and use the *--exclude* switch to **tar** to exclude this directory from the tarball.
-The exact **tar** command to use will vary, depending upon the operating system being used to create the tarball.
+Alternately, you can create a temporary directory within the operating system and use the *--exclude* switch to :command:`tar` to exclude this directory from the tarball.
+The exact :command:`tar` command to use will vary, depending upon the operating system being used to create the tarball.

 Once you have the *.tgz* file for the operating system, save it to either an FTP share or an HTTP server.
 You will need the associated FTP or HTTP URL in order to add the template to the list of available templates.